Menu

 Other Best Practice Recommendations

-• Use independent API prefix: Use an independent prefix for APIs provided to browser extensions, making it easier to handle common logic
+• Use independent API prefix: Use an independent prefix for APIs provided to browser extensions to facilitate handling common logic

-• Leverage caching to reduce server pressure: For data that doesn't require high real-time performance, use Next.js caching capabilities or add cache headers to HTTP responses to reduce server pressure
+• Leverage caching to reduce server pressure: For data that doesn't require high real-time performance, utilize Next.js caching capabilities or add cache headers to HTTP responses to reduce server pressure

 Good to know

-• Encrypt requests: Browser extension requests should add encrypted signature headers, so even public endpoints have an additional layer of protection
+• Encrypt requests: Browser extension requests should add encrypted signature headers, so even public endpoints have an extra layer of protection

 Good to know